RayOInTech/CipherNet/README.md

 # Message-Mixer-Decoder
+Hi Everyone and welcome back!
+I've developed another project focusing on the importance of encryption and decryption techniques.
+This is a great way of boosting confidentiality when working with information and sensitive data.

-This is a message-encryption service that transforms input text, using various ciphers, and displays the encrypted message to the console using the elements of JavaScript and NodeJS to test it.
+This project is built on being a message-encryption service that transforms input text while using various ciphers.
+From there, it displays the encrypted message to the console.

+**Instructions:**
-To test the program use these following commands.
+To test the program use the following commands:

-When testing and encoding a word follow these steps:
+**Encryption Method**

 1. Open the terminal or command prompt on your computer.
 2. Navigate to the directory where the "message-mixer.js" file is located.